Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 Keep this in mind when you lift the battery off the battery tray.

-If you’re removing a flooded lead-acid battery, make sure to lift it straight up to avoid sloshing the battery acid inside.
+If you’re removing a flooded lead-acid battery, lift it straight up to avoid sloshing the battery acid inside.

 Then, place the old battery on a level surface.

 Step 5.
-Clean The Battery Tray And Cable Connector
+Clean The Battery Tray And Battery Cable Connector

 Once battery removal is complete, you’ll want to clean the battery tray and cable clamp or connector for future use.
 Do this irrespective of if you’re installing a new car battery or just taking the car battery out for a recharge.